KnightOS/mktiupgrade/README.md

 Build Texas Instruments calculator OS upgrades from ROM dumps.

+For additional info, see mktiupgrade.1.txt (or run man mktiupgrade if the man pages are installed on your system).

-## Compiling/Installation
+## Compiling

-On Linux/Mac/other unix-like:
+On Windows, use cmake and Visual Studio, or MinGW.
+You'll have to read the docs yourself to figure it out.

+On Linux, Mac, and Cygwin, install cmake, a C compiler, make, and asciidoc.
+Run:

     $ cmake .
     $ make
     # make install

-On Windows, read the docs for cmake and choose your favorite way of buildling it (MinGW, Cygwin, Visual Studio, etc).